 There’s no finer take on high school cliques than Tina Fey’s Mean Girls.
 The cult classic stars Lindsey Lohan as Cady Heron, a 16-year-old girl who is forced to attend public school once her family returns from a decade-long research trip in Africa.
 Lohan joins the school’s most exclusive outfit, but soon finds herself grappling with psychological status warfare when she falls in love with Aaron Samuels (Jonathan Bennett).
 It showcase girl-on-girl cattiness at its best (and funniest).

 Few directors, writers, or producers showcase a visual or narrative style as distinct as Wes Anderson’s.
 The whimsical Moonrise Kingdom is one of his best to date.
-It tells the story of a young scout (Jared Gilman) and a bookish girl (Kara Hayward) who decide to run away together in an effort to temporarily escape their lives, — and more so, the parental figures surrounding them.
-A beautiful, subdued palette makes this oddity of a film a joy to watch, while a tremendous supporting cast — including Bill Murray, Frances McDormand, Bruce Willis, and others — helps capture an eccentric summer filled with affairs and beachside portraits.
+It tells the story of a young scout (Jared Gilman) and a bookish girl (Kara Hayward) who decide to run away together in an effort to temporarily escape their lives — and more so, the parental figures surrounding them.
+A beautiful, subdued palette makes this oddity of a film a joy to watch, while a tremendous supporting cast — which includes Bill Murray, Frances McDormand, Bruce Willis, and others — helps capture an eccentric summer filled with affairs and beachside portraits.